Governors

 I am passionate about encouraging women in sailing and I am a mentor and organising partner at the Magenta Project, a charitable organisation that helps develop pathways and opportunities for women in performance sailing.
 I am also a trustee of the Scaramouche Sailing Trust, which helps create life-changing opportunities for young people from state schools, bringing new talent from diverse backgrounds into sailing and the marine industry.

-Chris Tickner – Co-opted Governor
+Chris Tickner – Vice Chair of Governors

 Chris TicknerI am a retired IBM Development Program Manager, and have 20 years’ experience as a Justice of the Peace in Southampton.